Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: Tunnel junction characterization

 Additional information is provided by the standard noise measurements~\cite{Blanter2000}.
 Here, we pass the current~$I_{\text{t}}$ across the TJ like in differential conductance measurements, see the upper part of Fig.~\ref{fig1}(c), and measure the voltage fluctuations utilizing the resonant tank circuit technique with the central frequency of approximately~$15\,\text{MHz}$.
 The results expressed in terms of the current noise spectral density, $S_{\text{I}}$, as a function of~$I_{\text{t}}$, are demonstrated in~Fig.~\ref{fig2}(b).
-At $T=0.7\,\text{K}$, in high enough magnetic field $B=5.1\,\text{T}$ where the TJ's $I$-$V$ characteristics is linear~(red circles), we observe linear growth of~$S_{\text{I}}$ with the absolute value of~$I_{\text{t}}$.
+At $T=0.7\,\text{K}$, in high enough magnetic field $B=5.1\,\text{T}$ where the TJ's $I$-$V$ characteristics is linear~(red circles), we observe linear growth of~$S_{\text{I}}$ with the absolute value of~$I_{\text{t}}$ which is the characteristic feature of the shot noise.
 In the whole range of TJ~currents, the data are perfectly consistent (see the solid black line) with the standard shot noise expression

-where $G=G_{\text{t}}$ is the TJ differential conductance, $I=I_{\text{t}}$ is the current through the TJ, $q=e$ is the electron charge, $\xi=q|V|/(2k_{\text{B}}T)$ is determined by the TJ bias voltage $V=V_{\text{t}}$, and $F=0.7$.
-Note that for the single-channel TJ, based on the estimate from the BTK fits for the differential conductance one should have expected $F=1-\tau\approx0.5$.
-Important for further discussion is the linear dependence of $S_{\text{I}}(I_{\text{t}})$ revealing the lack of electron-phonon relaxation in transport across the TJ.
+where $G=G_{\text{t}}$ is the TJ differential conductance, $I=I_{\text{t}}$ is the current through the TJ, $q=e$ is the electron charge, $\xi=q|V|/(2k_{\text{B}}T)$ is determined by the TJ bias voltage $V=V_{\text{t}}$, and the Fano-factor $F=0.7$.
+In the scattering matrix formalism it is given by $F = \sum\tau_i (1-\tau_i)/ \sum\tau_i$, where $\tau_i$ are the transmission probabilities of conduction eigen-channels of a given conductor.
+Typically, $F$ varies between $0$ and $1$, reaching $F=0$ on the conductance plateaus of quantum point contacts and $F=1$ for TJs with all $\tau_i \ll1$.
+Note that for the single-channel TJ, based on the estimate from the BTK fits for the differential conductance, one should have expected $F=1-\tau\approx0.5$.
+Important for further discussion is the linear dependence of $S_{\text{I}}(I_{\text{t}})$ revealing the lack of electron-phonon relaxation~\cite{Nagaev1992} in transport across the TJ.

 In zero magnetic field, the $S_{\text{I}}(I_{\text{t}})$-curve (blue circles) demonstrates two kinks at currents corresponding to the bias voltages $(V_{\text{t}})_{\text{kink}}\approx\pm\Delta/e=0.88\,\text{mV}$, see arrows in~Fig.~\ref{fig2}(b).
 Quantitatively, the low current data are reasonably described using the same expression~(\ref{stdexpr}) but now with $q=2e$, while the slope of the high current data is the same as for the case of $B=5.1\,\text{T}$.
 This behavior is expected~\cite{Beenakker1997} and reflects the Andreev reflection mechanism in transport across NS~contacts~\cite{Jehl2000,Kozhevnikov2000,Das2012,Ronen2016,Denisov2022}: at sub-gap voltages the current is converted directly into supercurrent which is accomplished by the reflection of a hole back into the metal so that charge~$2e$ is transferred across the interface.